 People tie so much of who they are into what that scale says.
-They think that number defines them, and it impacts how they feel.
+The number starts to define them.
+Any one thing defining who you are will impact how you feel.
 You will stress out before you step on the scale about what the weight will be.
 Then you step on the scale and see what it says.
-It never says you lost enough, and if it goes up that’s even more stressful.
+It never says you lost enough, and if you see evidence of weight gain, that’s even more stressful.
 After you get off the scale you are thinking about what that scale says all day.
-Like that number defines who you are.

-There is a lot of stress people put on themselves because of it.
-Stress will jack up cortisol.
-It will jack up blood sugar.
-Then it will jack up insulin and then do you know what happens?
+There is a lot of stress people that scale will put on people.
+Even if you’re not consciously thinking about the weight readings and weigh-ins.
+Stress of any kind will increase cortisol.
+It will increase blood sugar.
+That, in turn, increases insulin.
+What happens after that?
 You store fat.
 Storing fat is the opposite of what you want to do.
 Find ways to reduce stress.
 That stressful scale is making you fatter.
 Does stress make you reach for a cup of kale or a cupcake?

 It Doesn’t Show the Impact of Your Cheat Meal

 Think of a time when you’re doing great on eating healthy.
 Making clean choices and seeing results.
 You’re keeping up with your hydration and physical activity.
 Whatever weight loss program your healthcare professional or fitness app recommended?
 You’re killing it.
 What still starts to happen?

 You plateau.
 Weight changes stop and things turn to weight management.
 You lose momentum.
 Resolve breaks down and you have just one cheat meal.
 You look on the scale the next morning and it hasn’t made a change.
 Elated, you realize your cheat meal didn’t seem to affect anything.